- Further Education

-Psychology and Biology Personal Statement
+Psychology and Biology Personal Statement Example

-Studying an academic Science at university has been the ultimate ambition since turning fifteen after dissecting a heart and realising that this vital organ – just like science it self – is the core of life, as without it where would we be?
+Studying an academic science at university has been the ultimate ambition since turning fifteen after dissecting a heart and realising that this vital organ – just like science it self – is the core of life, as without it where would we be?

 I have discovered the sciences to be entirely fascinating as these subjects offer the explanations to our very survival both mentally and physically.

 The human being is a fantastic creature that has captured the world and made it their own but why, and how?
-Only Biology can explain the physiological implications that make us superior; that is of course if we really are.
+Only biology can explain the physiological implications that make us superior; that is of course if we really are.

 The human race survives and expands with intelligence and instinct but the society we live in today is saturated with social segregation, aggression, hierarchical statuses and mob violence that we have employed to survive?
-Or maybe these aspects of our society are determined by socioeconomic statuses, cognitive inabilities or abnormal behaviour, all of which can be explained by the captivating subject, Psychology.
+Or maybe these aspects of our society are determined by socioeconomic statuses, cognitive inabilities or abnormal behaviour, all of which can be explained by the captivating subject, psychology.

 Both Biological and Psychological aspects of the world are enthralling and I strive to study these units further as I find them a pleasure to embrace and comprehend.

 I have a passion for knowledge and a mind full of curiosity.
-Studying Biology has fulfilled my childhood wonders; how am I able to walk, run and jump?
+Studying biology has fulfilled my childhood wonders; how am I able to walk, run and jump?
 How can I see, hear and touch?
 I want to know more about the human body and its complexities; the energy systems, anatomy, metabolic processes, human evolution and physiology.

 I enjoy practical Biology and have experience ranging from entrapping enzymes to dissecting eyes in addition to field trips such as Gibraltar point, studying ecology and using equipment to measure variation and vegetation.